clearbits/guagame/README.md

 ## Get Started

-1. Fork this repository to your own GitH
+1. Fork this repository to your own GitHub account.
+2. Lo